shreeshailaya/C-DAC-Notes/Python/Readme.md

 - Object-Oriented Approach
 - High-Level Language
 - Integrated by Nature
-	- Excute code line by line easy to compile
+	- Execute code line by line easy to compile
 - Highly Portable
 - Highly Dynamic
-	- No need to declear as int
+	- No need to declare as int
 - Integrated Language
-- Large Standred library
+- Large Standard library
 	- BINOD

 ### Features from other languages